bassmanitram/yacba/README.md

   * **Persistent Command History:** Navigate previous inputs with arrow keys.
   * **Real-time Streaming Responses:** Receive model responses as they are generated.
   * **Interactive Path Auto-completion:** Press Tab for path suggestions when typing file(' in chat.
+  * **Interactive Meta-Commands:** Control the application with commands like /save, /clear, /history, /tools, and /help.
   * **Robust Error Handling:** Catches and details model provider API errors, and ensures non-zero exit codes on failure in headless mode.
 * **Highly Configurable:**
   * Customize the agent's behavior with system prompts (string or loaded from a file:// URI).
   * Specify different models and provide model-specific configurations via \--model-config JSON files or individual \-c KEY:VALUE flags.
+* **Conversation Persistence:**
+  * Save and load conversation history using the \--session-name flag, allowing you to resume sessions later.

 ## **Installation**